 The police came because my friends brother set off a firework.
 My safe was on the beach, unlocked but not open.
 The police opened it without my permission and took it with them.
 Now that weed is legal, is there a way I can get my stuff back without getting in trouble?

-I'm under investigation as a "sexual offender" which is bogus, I haven't been charged in almost three weeks, the voluntary 10-day non-contact agreement DHS had me sign expired a week ago, no restraining order, but my wife got "emergency custody" due to the investigation, and I haven't been able to...
+I'm under investigation as a "sexual offender" which is bogus, I haven't been charged in almost three weeks, the voluntary 10-day non-contact agreement DHS had me sign expired a week ago, no restraining order, but my wife got "emergency custody" due to the...
 Read more »